 Many people believe in preserving art because it tells important stories that should be passed down to younger generations for years to come.
-Tattoos, however, are only now being considered an art form by the general public.

 Charles Hamm, founder of the National Association for the Preservation of Skin Art, wants to further the popular notion and wants to create a way for people to preserve them when a tattooed individual passes away, according to Vice.